gideonabe/news_today/README.md

 - Toggle Theme: Click the Moon/Sun icon to switch between light and dark mode.

-- Search: Use the search input to filter news (currently static placeholder).
+- Search: Use the search input to fetch news based on input keywords.

-- Navigation: Click menu items to navigate categories (can be linked to pages or APIs).

 - Hamburger Menu: On mobile and tablet, click the hamburger to open the navigation menu overlay.

+- Navigation: Click menu items to navigate diffent news categories.

+- Categories: works like the nav menus, click on any of the categories to see different news articles based on selected category

+- News Details: click on the "Read more" button or any of the news article to see more details about it, you can also check other related articles in the same page.

 ---